pts/kvikdos/README.txt

   installer in `udosrun -gui' or DOSBox, and then run the installed programs in kvikdos.)

+Protected mode support for running 32-bit DOS programs in kvikdos:

+* The CPU emulation in KVM makes it possible to switch to various types of protected modes (16-bit and 32-bit data and code segments) and even 64-bit long mode (not supported by most existing DOS programs).

+* However, to take advantage of protected modes, DOS extenders and/or DPMI hosts are needed, and most of the existing ones don't run in kvikdos.

+* These programs work:

+  * flat assembler 1.73.30 fasmlite.exe.
+  * pmode.asm 3.07 example.exe.

+* Most existing 32-bit DOS programs don't work.

+* Currently programs running in kvikdos can use less than 640 KiB of memory, and this also applies to protected mode.
+(This restriction should be easy to lift.)

+* Currently there is no XMS, EMS, VCPI or DPMI support implemented in kvikdos.

 Alternatives of kvikdos:

 * udosrun (unreleased): A wrapper around pts-fast-dosbox and DOSBox to run